hafarooki/ExplosionReversal/README.md

 Use the config.yml file to edit the settings.

 # Commands
-The only command is "/regen" to regenerate all pending blocks, requires the explosionregen.regen permission.
+The only command is "/regen" to regenerate all pending blocks.
+It requires the `explosionreversal.regen` permission.

 # Contributing
 Fork the project.